eclipse-sw360/sw360.website/content/en/docs/Development/RestAPI/access.md

 ## JWT Validation

 Bearer JWTs used with the REST API are validated by the Spring framework.
 This applies to Bearer tokens issued either by the SW360 `authorization-server` or by Keycloak.

-Spring uses `spring.security.oauth2.resourceserver.jwt.issuer-uri` from `resource-server`'s `application.yml`.
+The Resource Server can trust multiple JWT issuers via `sw360.security.jwt.trusted-issuers` in `resource-server`'s `application.yml`.
+The issuer in the token's `iss` claim selects the matching issuer metadata and JWKS.
+If the trusted issuer list is not configured, SW360 falls back to the single Spring Boot property `spring.security.oauth2.resourceserver.jwt.issuer-uri`.

 Scope values are then translated into `TOKEN_READ` and `TOKEN_WRITE` capabilities.